alphaclon/tmk_keyboard/keyboard/anorak_91tkl/backlight/issi/README.md

 `IS31FL3733 is31fl3733_0;`

-Multiple instances with differnt I2C addresses on same or different I2C buses can be declared.
+Multiple instances with diffrent I2C addresses on same or different I2C buses can be declared.

 Implement an `i2c_write_reg` function (example for STM32):